Skip to navigation

 Bori

-The other side of the coin, the stone circle at Bori has been tidied up, cleaned and surrounded by a well-kept hedge and an immaculate garden.
-And then they charge 2000rp you for the privilege of going inside.
-So we didn't pay, settling for some snapshots from outside.
-Charging entrance fees is one thing, but ruining the natural setting of a historical site to make it more appealing – and more hidden from non-paying passers by – doesn't get my vote.
+However the stone circle at Bori has been tidied up, cleaned and surrounded by a well-kept hedge and an immaculate garden, which rather spoils things... and then they charge you 2000rp for the privilege of going inside.
+So we opted not to pay, and instead settled for some snapshots from outside.
+Charging entrance fees is fine, but rebuilding the natural setting of a historical site to make it more appealing – and more hidden from non-paying passers-by – doesn't get my vote, at least not in this case.

 Pa'piong

 There was another cultural experience that promised much but failed to deliver: pa'piong.
-This local dish sounds scrumptious: buffalo meat (or chicken) is mixed with a bunch of vegetables and a spinach-like leaf, which is stuffed into a bamboo tube and slow roasted over a fire for three hours, before being served with black or red rice... sounds great.
-Tastes like shit.
-Oh well.
+This local dish sounds scrumptious; buffalo meat (or chicken) is mixed with a bunch of vegetables and a spinach-like leaf, which is stuffed into a bamboo tube and slow roasted over a fire for three hours, before being served with black or red rice.
+It sounds great, doesn't it?
+Unfortunately we all thought it tasted pretty disgusting, which was a bit of a disappointment.
+Oh well, you can't win them all.